prajithkb/lox-rs/README.md

 ```

 If you run the above command without the path to file it will be in repl mode.
-The source code for that is present in the `tree_walk_interpreter` folder
+The source code for that is present in the `tree_walk_interpreter` folder.

 ### Clox
 A C based, stack based byte code virtual machine, that is performant and helps you understand implementation details of a stack based virtual machine.
 I call it the "vm".